David-OConnor/dynamics/README.md

 **Note: We currently only support saving and loading snapshots/trajectories in a custom format.**

+We recommend running this on GPU; it's much faster.
+This requires an Nvidia GPU Rtx3 series or newer, with nvidia drivers 580 or newer.

+**Note: The Python version is currently CPU only**.
+We would like to fix this, but are having trouble linking Cuda.

 ## Use of this library
 This is intended for integration into a Rust or Python program, another Rust or Python library, or in small scripts that